obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

 Whatever the chosen registration strategy, the name of the R profile in Opal is the name of the ``cluster`` declared in the Rock R server configuration (see `Cluster Node Configuration <https://rockdoc.obiba.org/en/latest/admin/configuration.html#cluster-node-configuration>`_ documentation).

 Using the `Docker <https://www.docker.com/>`_ technology, several R servers can run on the same host.
-A R server packaged in a Docker container is also easier to maintain, when R packages are to be updated or when a computation environment is to be restored.
+An R server packaged in a Docker container is also easier to maintain, when R packages are to be updated or when a computation environment is to be restored.
 Therefore, the following instructions will recommend the Docker usage and more specifically the `Docker Compose <https://docs.docker.com/compose/>`_ tool.

 Step 1 - Prepare Docker Images
 ------------------------------